L to R: Daniel Rosson, Edward Droste, Chris Taylor & Christopher Bear

 Grizzly Bear consists of Daniel Rosson, Chris Taylor, Christopher Bear, and Edward Droste.
 While the first three are str8, Droste is openly gay.
 There seems to be little discussion of this outside of the LGBT media, and that is the way Droste likes it.
 He doesn't have a problem with his sexuality, but is part of the younger gay set who doesn't want the discussion to pigeon-hole the music of the band.
 Whatever.
 When I look thru my collection of out artists, I would defy anyone to be able to define it by the sexuality of the artists, but then I digress.

-You can find out more about Grizzly Bear on their website here.
-I can see where Grizzly Bear won't be for everyone, but I find the music to be most gratifying.
+You can find out more about Grizzly Bear on their official website.
+I can see that Grizzly Bear might not be for everyone, but I find the music to be most gratifying.
 Their music is available on iTunes.